Protest song: Myanmar

-During the 8888 Uprising, Naing Myanmar, a Burmese composer, penned "Kabar Makyay Bu" (ကမ္ဘာမကျေဘူး), rendered in English as "We Won’t Be Satisfied till the End of the World" as a protest song.
-Set to the tune of Kansas' "Dust in the Wind," the song quickly gained popularity across the country, as an emotional appeal for freedom.
+During the 8888 Uprising, Burmese composer Naing Myanmar penned "Kabar Makyay Bu" (ကမ္ဘာမကျေဘူး), rendered in English as "We Won't Be Satisfied till the End of the World" as a protest song.
+Set to the tune of Kansas' "Dust in the Wind", the song quickly gained popularity across the country, as an emotional appeal for freedom.
 The song was recorded and distributed on cassette tapes, reaching millions of Burmese eventually becoming an anthem of the 8888 Uprising.

 In the aftermath of the 2021 Myanmar coup d'etat, the country's nascent civil disobedience movement has revitalized this song, performing it during protests and acts of civil disobedience.

 Palestine

 Palestinian music (موسيقى فلسطينية) deals with the conflict with Israel, the longing for peace, and the love of the Palestinians' land.
 A typical example of such a song is "Biladi, Biladi" (My Country, My Country), which has become the unofficial Palestinian national anthem.
 Additionally, there are very few Palestinian peace songs that do not indict Israel, and outwardly militaristic.
-Certain commentators have compared this with the general unwillingness of Palestinians to speak about internal problems, as they tend to be taboo in Palestinian society, and dissent is outlawed in Gaza, under Hamas control.

 Another example is the song "Al-Quds (Jerusalem) our Land", with words by Sharif Sabri.
 The song, sung by Amr Diab from Port Said, Egypt, won first prize in 2003 in a contest in Egypt for video clips produced in the West Bank and Gaza.
 DAM is an Arabic hip-hop group, rapping in Arabic and Hebrew about the problems faced by Palestinians under occupation and calling for change.
 Kamilya Jubran's song "Ghareeba", a setting of a poem by Khalil Gibran, deals with a sense of isolation and loneliness felt by the Palestinian woman.